Learn to Hunt

 2 pounds, 7 ounces; 16 inches- Mississippi River, Pool 12, Dubuque County, March 2012 - Travis Peterson, Dubuque, Iowa

 Yellow Perch are fun to catch through the ice and tasty too; use ice jigs with plenty of flash.

-The Yellow Perch lives in lakes in Iowa and reaches its greatest abundance in the natural lakes.
-It is rarely found in large numbers in flowing water with the exception of the Mississippi River, where it is common in some places.
+Yellow Perch are rarely found in large numbers in flowing water with the exception of the Mississippi River, where it is common in some places.
 They are also found in some man-made recreational lakes and river impoundments in southern Iowa, but seldom approach the abundance found in natural lakes.

 Although the Yellow Perch is found in ponds, slow moving streams and rivers, especially in holes around the bends, it is primarily a lake fish, preferring clear, cool water.
 The large fish usually prefer the deeper regions of lakes, leaving the shorelines to smaller individuals.

-Natural foods of the Yellow Perch consist of small fishes, aquatic insects, small crayfish and snails.
-They feed throughout the daylight hours in deep water, but often move into the shallows during evening to feed on schools of minnows.
-Midgefly larvae and both the immature and adult stages of mayflies often comprise a large part of their diet.
+Yellow Perch feed throughout the daylight hours in deep water, but often move into the shallows during evening to feed on schools of minnows.
+Midge fly larvae and both the immature and adult stages of mayflies often comprise a large part of their diet.

 Growth rates and maximum sizes of the Yellow Perch vary from year-to-year and lake-to-lake, depending primarily on food availability.
-Average length in Iowa natural lakes for perch from age I through age VII is 2.7, 5.6, 7.7, 8.9, 9.8, 10.5 and 10.6 inches.
+Average length in Iowa natural lakes for perch from age 1 through age 7 is 2.7, 5.6, 7.7, 8.9, 9.8, 10.5 and 10.6-inches.

-The world record Yellow Perch has been difficult record to top.
+The world record Yellow Perch has been a difficult record to top.
 It was taken in 1865 from Cross Wicks Creek, New Jersey, and weighed an incredible 4 pounds, 3 ounces.
-The existing Iowa record stands at 1 pound, 15 ounces, and was taken in Spirit Lake.